-- 4.4.1 The landscape strategy creates a network of open spaces throughout the site, providing a range of characters and uses to create a varied and attractive environment accessible to new and existing residents. - 4.4.2 The Summit Park is located at the centre of the site, providing a focal point for the whole development and offering the potential for far-reaching views across the town and the surrounding landscape. - 4.4.3 Local food production is a key aspect of the vision for Thornhills and is beneficial for both people and wildlife.
-Community Growing Areas and Orchards are strategically located around the masterplan to facilitate access for all and encourage local food production for increased health and wellbeing. - 4.4.4 The Green Links provide a variety of types of recreational space, including play space, both formal and more informal "play along the way" features.
-The Green Links will incorporate existing linear features such as hedgerows and public rights of way.
-Planting within the green corridors will be predominantly naturalistic with an emphasis on creating habitats for invertebrates, birds and mammal species.
+- 4.4.1 The landscape strategy creates a network of open spaces throughout the site, providing a range of characters and uses to create a varied and attractive envrionment accessible to new and existing residents. - 4.4.2 Playing fields are located at the centre of the site, providing a focal point for the whole development and the opportunity for shared use of facilities with the adjacent primary school.
+Other sports facilities are located at the existing cricket field to the north. - 4.4.3 The existing park immediately to the north of the allocation will provide an enhanced semi-formal shared amenity space for new and existing residents. - 4.4.4 Local food production is a key aspect of the vision for the Garden Community and is beneficial for both people and wildlife.
+Community Growing Areas and Orchards are strategically located around the masterplan to facilitate access for all and encourage local food production for increased health and wellbeing. - 4.4.5 The Green Links provide a variety of types of recreational space, including both formal and more informal play space.
+They will incorporate existing linear features such as hedgerows and public rights of way.
+Planting will be predominantly naturalistic with an emphasis on creating habitats for invertebrates, birds and mammal species. - 4.4.6 Small incidental green spaces will be provided within residential parcels to create visual interest and act as wayfinders along the internal street network.